New England Neurological Associates, P.C.

 **Browse through the tabs below for practice details!**

 New England Neurological Associates, P.C. is a multidisciplinary neuroscience private practice that was founded in 1969.
-They currently have seven practices throughout the Merrimack Valley which house neurologists, neurosurgeons, physiatrists, pain management physicians, psychiatrists, psychologists, rheumatologists, and various support personnel.
-We are currently looking for four (4) outpatient neurologists and 2 (two) psychiatrists due to a growing community need.
+We currently have seven practices throughout the Merrimack Valley which house neurologists, neurosurgeons, physiatrists, pain management physicians, psychiatrists, psychologists, rheumatologists, and various support personnel.
+We are currently looking for the following positions due to a growing community need:

 What is there to do in Massachusetts?
 Ride on a giant duck or swan.
 Find out why “chowda” is better than chowder.
 See where Paul Revere rode, how the pilgrims lived, and walk along the Freedom Trail.
 “Ooh” and “aah” at the gorgeous beaches, breathtaking mountains, and world-class art.
 See where the curse was reversed, feed a sea lion lunch, take your family on the trip of a lifetime.
 Whether you're looking to soak up some culture, get in touch with nature, or just bond with the family, there are countless colorful things to see and do in Massachusetts.
 It's all here.